z390development/z390/README.txt

 This distribution can be downloaded from GitHub at https://github.com/z390development/z390/releases

-Regression tested on Windows Server and Ubuntu Linux using GitHub hosted machines.
+This distribution has been regression tested on Windows Server and Ubuntu Linux using GitHub Actions.

 Java runtime/SDK used:
 Eclipse Adoptium OpenJDK 8 https://adoptium.net/?variant=openjdk8